Gowtham-app-developer/Android-Interview-Questions/Core Java.md

 ## Synchronized keyword

 - When we start two or more threads within a program, there may be a situation when multiple threads try to access the same resource and finally they can produce unforeseen       result.
 - By using Synchronization keyword in a method which will allow only one thread to access the shared resource.

-## Finalize()

-- Finalize method is to clear garbage value.
-- The finalize() method is called by the garbage collector on an object when garbage collection determines that there are no more references to the object.
-- It is a method that the Garbage Collector always calls just before the deletion/destroying the object which is eligible for Garbage Collection, so as to perform clean-up       activity.
-- Clean-up activity means closing the resources associated with that object like Database Connection, Network Connection or we can say resource de-allocation.
-- The finally block is a key tool for preventing resource leaks.

 ## Threads